Co-ops

 iStock

-Buying a New York City co-op is like the job application process—on steroids.
-Not only do you have to qualify with a pile of financial documents, but you also have to convince a co-op board you will be a good neighbor and an asset to the community.
+Buying a New York City co-op is a lot like applying for a job.
+Not only do you have to qualify with a pile of documents, but you also have to make a strong first impression.
+Your goal is to convince a co-op board you will be a standup neighbor and an asset to the community.

-This is where references come in, which are letters from close friends and business colleagues that attest to your personal character and financial responsibility.
+This is where references come in, provided in letters from close friends and work colleagues that attest to your character and financial responsibility.

-To help you with your application, we’ve collected some reference letters from buyers who successfully landed their desired co-ops.
-We've redacted contact information and any identifying details to protect everyone's privacy.
+To help you with your application, we’ve collected actual reference letters from buyers who landed their desired co-ops, with redacted contact information and any identifying details to protect everyone's privacy.

-Most board packages ask for four to six letters.
-It's a good idea to ask for three from professional contacts, three from personal contacts, one from your landlord or property manager, and one from your employer.
-This way, you’ll have a good number to choose from when it comes time to submit the application.
+Most board packages require four to six letters.
+It's a good idea to ask for three letters from professional contacts, three from your personal network, one from your landlord or property manager, and one from your employer.
+This way, you’ll have a robust number to choose from when submitting the application.

-[Editor's note: A previous version of this post was published in January.
-We are presenting it again as part of our summer Best of Brick week.]
+[Editor's note: A previous version of this post was published in January 2024.
+We are presenting it again with updated information for January 2025.]

-The letters below are a good guide for what needs to be included.
-We’ve also identified some of the key characteristics that made each one successful.
+The letters below offer a guide to what should be included, organized by key qualities that made each one successful.

 1. Begin and end the letter correctly